tinacms/tina.io/content/guides/tina-cloud/starter/create-account.md

 ## Create an Account

 1. Visit <a href="https://app.tina.io/register" target="_blank">app.tina.io</a>, create an account, and signin.
 2. On the landing page, you'll notice that there is an onboarding route for the Tina Cloud Starter.
-Click '**Fork Starter in Github**' to have the dashboard walk you through the configuration needed to setup this starter as a TinaCMS app.
+Click '**Fork Starter in Github**' to have the dashboard walk you through the configuration needed to setup this starter as a TinaCMS project.
-3. Once you create the app, click into that app's **Overview** section and copy the unique **Client ID**.
+3. Once you create the project, click into that project's **Overview** section and copy the unique **Client ID**.
 You'll need this later on in this tutorial.

 ![tina-cloud-dashboard](/img/cloud-starter-dashboard.png)